 Some self-initiated methods include:

-- Do a self-evaluation.
+Do a self-evaluation.
 After collecting all the data about your achievements and failures, compare them.
 Carry out an overall appraisal.
 How did you fare when you faced challenges?
 How many work tasks were you able to handle on your own?
-For how many did you have to seek assistance from your co-workers or the manager?
-In which areas do you think you need to improve, and what can you do to improve?
-Which skills do you need to develop?
+For how many did you require to seek assistance from your co-workers or the manager?
+In which areas do you think you require to improve, and what can you do to improve?
+Which skills do you require o develop?

-- Get feedback from your manager.
+Get feedback from your manager.
 Share your work performance data, your self-evaluation report and your plans with your manager.
 Ask them to provide you with a professional evaluation of your work performance and accept their honest feedback without getting defensive.
-If you have shortcomings, you need to know about them before you can start to make improvements.
+If you have shortcomings, you are required to know about them before you can start to make improvements.

 Related: Core Values: Overview and Examples

-The appraisal letter you will get from your company's HR department is likely to be in the following format:
+The appraisal letter you would get from your company's HR department is likely to be in the following format:

 Date: Appraisal letter date